Serving Families Affected by Necrotizing Enterocolitis

 If parents suspect that medical malpractice caused their baby’s NEC, they should speak to a lawyer as soon as possible for legal counsel.

-Illinois Medical Malpractice Lawyers at Cates Mahoney, LLC Advocate for Families Affected by NEC
+Illinois Medical Malpractice Lawyers at The Cates Law Firm, LLC Advocate for Families Affected by NEC